mk-fg/linux-ebpf-connection-overseer/README.md

 at a glance, easily spotting something new or unusual, with enough configurability to remove or filter-out any system-specific irrelevant noise.

-Uses system-wide eBPF hooks to gather all information in an efficient way and also presents it via SDL3 in a fairly direct way, without any extra abstractions.
+Uses system-wide eBPF hooks to gather connection/traffic data in-kernel efficiently, and also presents it via SDL3 in a fairly direct way, without any extra abstractions.

 Table of Contents: